Academic Year or Spring Study Abroad Program

 Open to students who have completed with a 2.5 GPA or better FREN 631-632 and FREN 651-652, or equivalent (for French majors).
 Students who are French minors must have completed FREN 631-632 and FREN 651 OR 652.
 Students should talk to the Program Faculty Director if they have questions about program language requirements.

-CIEF is located on the campus of the Université de Bourgogne, and offers French language and culture courses to foreign students.
-We recommend CIEF to French minors and/or French majors who desire to work closely on improving their oral and written skills in French language.
-Students in the CIEF program have a large selection of electives besides the intense French language courses to choose from the disciplines of History, Literature, Philosophy, Economics, Politics, Art, etc. A complete list is available to students at the beginning of each semester on the CIEF website.
-Students typically transfer back 15 credits from the CIEF track.
+CIEF is recommended to French minors and/or majors who desire to work on improving their oral and written skills.
+It offers French language and culture courses to international students.
+Beside the intense French language courses, students can choose from a selection of electives in the disciplines of History, Literature, Philosophy, Economics, Politics, Art, etc. A complete list is available at the beginning of each semester on the CIEF website.
+Students can earn 16 credits.

-The University of Burgundy is an option for students with an advanced level of French.
-Students enroll in classes alongside native speakers and must be flexible as course scheduling, registration, and administrative organization are not what students are used to at US universities!
-With the exception of courses in Greek, Latin, Russian, Arabic and Polish, there are almost no beginning or introductory courses at French universities.
-The cours de 1ère année roughly correspond to junior-level courses here and presuppose a previous acquaintance with the subject matter and the "tools" of that discipline.
-Most courses are large lecture courses (cours magistraux, up to 600 students) with for the most part parallel travaux dirigés (or TD, smaller discussion sessions of 30-40).
-French university courses meet 1-2 hours a week and focus on in-depth study of a few works, concepts, or authors, etc. (vs. our preoccupation with breadth).
-Students can earn between 12 and 18 credits through the University of Burgundy, depending on course plans.
+The University of Burgundy offers an option for students with an advanced level of French.
+They enroll in classes alongside native speakers and must be flexible, as course scheduling, registration, and administrative organization differ from what they are used to at US universities.
+The cours de 1ère année roughly correspond to junior-level courses here and presuppose an acquaintance with the subject matter and the “tools” of that discipline.
+Most courses are large lecture courses (cours magistraux, with large groups of students) with in addition discussion sessions of 20-30 students (travaux dirigés or TD).

 |At University of Burgundy (exact dates TBD)||At CIEF|